History of Concerned Moravians

 - Investigative Committee – This group will coordinate any research that is requested by the Leadership Group.
 Suggestions are welcome from anyone but all final research projects must be coordinated with the Leadership.

-- Legal Committee – This group will identify legal assistance based on the recommended subjects of the Leadership Group.
-Once the subject is identified, this group will determine what legal specialty is needed for each situation and contact an attorney in that field.
+- Defense Committee Precentive Law Group – Once the subject is identified, this group will determine what is needed for each situation and contact the needed professional advocacy.

 - Distribution and Correspondence Committee – This group will be responsible for monitoring the Gmail account for emails, adding names to the distribution list, updating mailing addresses, communications of all upcoming events/meetings.